 3. Inorganic Chemistry

 Physical Chemistry deals with the study of physical and chemical properties of matter and physical things around us.
 It forms the main portion of JEE Chemistry, at least covering 30%-40% of the JEE examination paper.
 The best way to study Physical Chemistry is to develop detailed notes on every single topic in Physical chemistry.
-Topics such as Thermodynamics, Mole Concept, Chemical Equilibrium, Energy, Chemical Bonding and Atomic structure are conceptually vital, and you need to thoroughly understand and learn related pertinent concepts and formulae.
-Furthermore keep practising questions.
-You can solve JEE Chemistry Numericals only through regular learning and practises.
+Topics such as Some Basic Concepts in Chemistry, States of Matter, Atomic Structure, Chemical Bonding, and Molecular Structure, Chemical Thermodynamics, Solutions, Equilibrium, Redox Reactions and Electro-chemistry, Chemical Kinetics and Surface Chemistry are conceptually vital, and you need to thoroughly understand and learn related pertinent concepts and formulae.
+Furthermore, keep practicing questions.
+Of course, you can solve JEE Chemistry Numericals only through regular learning and practice.

 How to prepare for JEE Main Organic Chemistry?